 Content makes money!

-I can’t give you any feedback on the last three because I’ve never used them.
-However, most people I know use one of the four hosting companies I’ve discussed in this article.
+I can’t give you any feedback on bluehost or WP Engine because I’ve never used them.
+However, most people I know use one of the three hosting companies I’ve discussed in this article.

 *Be sure to check out my article on the Best WordPress Theme.